 Find out more about travelling First Class in the UK.

-Cardiff to Swansea train routes are some of the most popular on the whole Transport for Wales network.
-They're an essential link between Wales’ largest but strongly independent cities.
+The train route from Cardiff to Swansea is one of the most popular on the whole Transport for Wales network.
+They're an essential link between South Wales’ largest but strongly independent cities.

 Transport for Wales run four trains per hour during peak times and the trip from Cardiff to Swansea by train takes under 60 minutes.
 This makes this Transport for Wales route a fantastic and convenient alternative to driving.
 Booking train tickets for this route in advance can also give a great opportunity to get cheap rail tickets for this journey, which is great for business travel or day trips.